ipdgc/PD-Wiki-Loci/gene_expression_violinplot/README.md

-Only 2176 genes were mapped the AMP-PD expression data.
+Only 2176 genes were mapped to the AMP-PD expression data.

 In the short version folder, uncompress the tsv file, then run the python script directly.
 It will generate the violin plots for the genes